 An Important Israeli Court Decision for Dual-Listed Companies

-An Important Israeli Court Decision for Dual-Listed Companies: The Liability for Breaches of Reporting Obligations by Dual-Listed Companies Is Governed by the Securities Laws of the Foreign Trading Jurisdiction
+An Important Israeli Court Decision for Dual-Listed Companies: The Liability for Breaches of Reporting Obligations by Dual-Listed Companies Is Governed by the Securities Laws of the Foreign Trading Jurisdiction.

-On November 7, 2017 the Tel Aviv District Court (Economic Division, Judge Kabub) issued a decision in Cohen v.
+In 2017 the Tel Aviv District Court (Economic Division, Judge Kabub) issued a decision in Cohen v.
 Tower Semiconductor Ltd. et al., C.A.
 44775-02-16 (in which our firm represented Tower Semiconductor ("Tower")), that addresses comprehensively the following fundamental question: What law governs a dual-listed company with respect to liability for breaches of the company's ongoing reporting obligations?
 The Court provided a resoundingly clear answer that the securities laws of the foreign jurisdiction in which the company's shares are traded govern this issue.

 The decision related to Tower's motion to dismiss a class action certification motion claiming that certain items in Tower's financial statements were misleading.
 The motion to dismiss was based on Tower's contention that the governing law had to be determined before the substance of the plaintiff's claims could be considered.
 Tower argued that, as a matter of Israeli law, both the law establishing the relevant reporting requirements as well as the law determining the liability for breaches of those requirements are the United States securities laws (as Tower's shares are traded on NASDAQ as well as on the TASE); the certification motion mandated dismissal, in Tower's view, because the plaintiff failed to address the US law and to bring an expert opinion establishing for the Court the applicable provisions of the US law.